rust-lang/book/second-edition/src/ch13-02-iterators.md

 <!-- I hope this section addresses these comments you had /Carol -->

-The `Iterator` trait has a number of different methods with default implementatitons provided for us by the standard library; you can find out all about these methods by looking in the standard library API documentation for the `Iterator` trait.
-Some of these methods call the `next` method in their definition, which is why we're required to implement the `next` method when implementing thie `Iterator` trait.
+The `Iterator` trait has a number of different methods with default implementations provided for us by the standard library; you can find out all about these methods by looking in the standard library API documentation for the `Iterator` trait.
+Some of these methods call the `next` method in their definition, which is why we're required to implement the `next` method when implementing the `Iterator` trait.

 <!-- Is there somewhere they can learn about all the methods and what they do,
 how to use them?
 This seems like a good sample example, and if we can broaden